Skip to content

 What can Dialpad do?

-Dialpad is a business communications platform founded in 2011 with a focus on artificial intelligence (AI).
-It enables businesses to make calls, send messages, and have video meetings with customers.
+Founded in 2011, Dialpad is a business communications platform with a focus on artificial intelligence (AI).
+It enables businesses to make calls, send messages, and host video meetings with customers.

 Key features of Dialpad

-Dialpad offers a slew of features for businesses looking for a communications platform:
+Dialpad offers several features for businesses looking for a communications platform:

 Dialpad pricing

-Dialpad’s AI Voice product has the following plans:
+Dialpad’s Business Communications product has the following plans:

 • Standard: $15 per user per month to access unlimited calling, unlimited AI Meetings for up to 10 participants, and SMS, MMS, and team messaging

-• Pro: $25 per user per month to access 24/7 live agent support, CRM integrations (Salesforce, Zendesk, HubSpot, Zoho, and more), and the Microsoft Teams integration
+• Pro: $25 per user per month to access a customer success manager, CRM integrations (Salesforce, Zendesk, HubSpot, Zoho, and more), and the Microsoft Teams integration

-• Enterprise: Contact for pricing to access 100% uptime, unlimited office locations, and unlimited ring groups (departments)
+• Enterprise: Contact for pricing to access 99.9%, unlimited office locations, and unlimited ring groups (departments)

 Curious about Dialpad’s other plans and how they stack up?
 Learn more about Dialpad’s pricing and plans.